Rutherglen: Cathkin

 Cathkin is the southernmost and highest part of Rutherglen, largely comprising a post-World War II estate which underwent a good deal of regeneration of its housing stock in the early 21st century.
-The estate borders the City of Glasgow (the Cathkin Braes Country Park) and the lands of Carmunnock, the civil parish in which it was historically located along with Fernhill and Spittal) and offers views over the Greater Glasgow valley.
-There is a small wooded area, Cathkin Woods, near the neighbourhood's eastern boundary with Whitlawburn.
+The estate borders the City of Glasgow (the Cathkin Braes Country Park and farmland belonging to the village of Carmunnock, also a civil parish in which Cathkin, along with Fernhill and Spittal, was located historically) and offers views over the Greater Glasgow valley.
+There is a small wooded area near the neighbourhood's eastern boundary with Whitlawburn.
 Limited amenities include a primary school with community facilities, and a church (located a short way into Fernhill and designed to serve both communities, as was the school) while local shops off Cathkin Bypass / Cuillins Road feature a supermarket, newsagent and betting shop.
-Like many parts of the town, a new stone and metal entrance sign welcomes visitors entering Cathkin from the bypass road.
+Like several parts of the town, a 21st-century stone and metal entrance sign welcomes visitors entering Cathkin from the bypass road.

-The grounds of the old Cathkin House mansion (built 1799, and a children's home in the later 20th century) now converted to apartments, offers views over Rutherglen and Glasgow beyond.
-The mansion is surrounded by small separate residential developments, primarily of large villas, which also enclose around the buildings of Mid Farm, one of the oldest surviving properties in the area.
-The ancient Burnside Road at that location no longer has a connection for vehicles with Cathkin Road (the B759) running between the A749 dual carriageway and Carmunnock village via Cathkin Braes Park and Cathkin Braes Golf Club).
+The grounds of the old Cathkin House mansion (built 1799, and a children's home in the later 20th century) now converted to apartments, offer views over Rutherglen and Glasgow beyond.
+The mansion (now Category B listed) is surrounded by small separate residential developments, primarily of large villas, which also enclose around the buildings of Mid Farm, one of the oldest surviving properties in the area.
+Burnside Road, an ancient drovers' route winding downhill towards Rutherglen, no longer has a connection for vehicles with Cathkin Road (the B759, running east-west between the A749 dual carriageway and Carmunnock village via Cathkin Braes Park and Cathkin Braes Golf Club).
+A local landmark at that junction was a thatched cottage which was the childhood home of 19th-century missionary James Gilmour, but it has since been demolished.